nicholaswagner/warforthecrown/docs/vault/readme.md

 ---

-> [!gem] Yo Dawg, I hear you like obsidian embeds,
+> [!gem]- Yo Dawg, I hear you like obsidian embeds,
 > so i put your embed inside of an embed so you can read while you read
 > ![[castle.png]]